This Is the Most Termite-Infested City in America

 The other most-infested cities are Los Angeles; Tampa; New York; Atlanta; Washington, D.C.; West Palm Beach; San Francisco; New Orleans; and Orlando.
 While most of these cities are located in warmer climates, some are in colder, more metropolitan areas.
 Termites like warm, dark places, and moist soil, according to Terminix.
 On the other hand, according to Orkin, termites can and do remain active during the colder months, especially if they’ve already nested within a warm home.

 So it’s no surprise that more than 600,000 homes in the United States deal with termite infestations each year, Terminix reports.
 In total, termites cost $2 billion in damage and treatment for homeowners, according to the Centers for Disease Control and Prevention (CDC).
-If these stats have your skin crawling, you’ll want to look at these exterminator nightmares that will make you cringe.

 There are two main types of termites to know: subterranean termites and drywood termites.
 The subterranean variety lives underground and reportedly cause the most damage, the CDC warns.
 Drywood termites don’t require moisture from soil and colonize above ground instead.
 This variety can be more difficult to treat than other types because their infestation sites are trickier to locate, per Terminix.